AdobeDocs/experience-manager-64.en/help/communities/using/nested-groups.md

 It is possible to experience the different groups when signed in, for example with the [demo users](../../communities/using/tutorials.md#demo-users) used for

-* Art/History group member : emily.andrews@mailinator.com/password
+* Art/History group member: emily.andrews@mailinator.com/password

     * the restricted (secret) group, arts/history, will be visible
     * can see optional (public) groups
     * can join restricted (open) groups

-* Group manager : aaron.mcdonald@mailinator.com/password
+* Group manager: aaron.mcdonald@mailinator.com/password

     * can see optional (public) groups
     * can join restricted (open) groups